Sen. Murphy: Rethink Military Aid to Egypt

 "It's a devastating series of allegations," Murphy said Tuesday, the Washington Examiner reported.
 "And as a committee, we now have a responsibility to understand what Egypt was doing and what Egypt thought it was getting.
 There are serious implications for U.S. policy towards Egypt if, as the indictment suggests, they were trying to use illicit means to curry favor on the committee."

-Menendez temporarily stepped down as chairman of the SFRC but has refused to resign from office.
+Menendez temporarily stepped down as chair of the SFRC but has refused to resign from office.

 On Monday, Menendez denied wrongdoing and vowed to stay in Congress.

-Murphy, chairman the SFRC's Middle East subcommittee, did not say whether the House or Senate should conduct an inquiry into Egypt actions.
+Murphy, chair the SFRC's Middle East subcommittee, did not say whether the House or Senate should conduct an inquiry into Egypt actions.

 "I would hope that our committee would consider using any ability it has to put a pause on those dollars, pending an inquiry into what Egypt was doing," he said.
 "I have not talked to colleagues about this yet, but obviously, this raises pretty serious questions about Egypt's conduct."